srampinogroup/coding-in-chemistry/verlet/verlet.md

 Language keywords will be typeset uppercase (they are not case sensitive, but we will stick to this convention).
-We will use two spaces for indented blocks of code.
+We will use two blank spaces for indenting blocks of code.
 Lines starting with `!` are comments (not part of your Fortran program, will be ignored by the compiler).